Nurse Susan provides advice on weight training if you have tennis elbow.

 Use Dumbbells Rather than Barbells

-If you are certain that you can proceed with your weightlifting training, there are still further dos and don'ts to dedicate some thought towards.
+If you are sure that you can proceed with your weightlifting training, there are still further dos and don'ts to consider.
 For example, many experts agree that it is best to abstain from the use of barbells, as people tend to increase the load when using two hands.
-Rather focus your training on dumbbells, as this will be more difficult to lift beyond your current capabilities.
+Instead focus your training on dumbbells, as this will be more difficult to lift beyond your current capabilities.

 Listen to Your Pain

-Some dull throbbing is expected during any worthwhile weightlifting routine, but if you experience a sharp, persistent pain in the worrisome area, then it is in your best interest to stop what you are doing immediately and try a different approach.
-Naturally, this is very frustrating for anyone, but you cannot ignore the fact that you are injured, and when your body is crying out for help, you need to listen in order to avoid developing something more serious, or perhaps even permanent.
+Some dull throbbing is expected during any worthwhile weightlifting routine.
+Still, if you experience a sharp, persistent pain in the worrisome area, then it is in your best interest to stop what you are doing immediately and try a different approach.
+Naturally, this is very frustrating for anyone.
+Still, you cannot ignore the fact that you are injured, and when your body is crying out for help, you need to listen to avoid developing something more serious, or perhaps even permanent.

 Other Fitness Avenues to Explore

-If you have been warned against any weightlifting exercises, or if you would rather be safe than sorry, you should not use this as an excuse to completely escape the fitness game.
-Rather, find new and exciting ways to explore your physical health without relying on weight training to get your fix, as this will keep your general fitness levels up, and can even speed your recovery.
+If you have been warned against any weightlifting exercises, or if you would rather be safe than sorry, you should not use this as an excuse to escape the fitness game completely.
+Instead, find new and exciting ways to explore your physical health without relying on weight training to get your fix, as this will keep your general fitness levels up, and can even speed your recovery.
 Look into cardio solutions such as running, cycling, or swimming, as well as any low-impact classes available at your gym, like yoga or martial arts.

-After your workout or even at any sign of pain, you might find some relief by applying freezing cold to the bothered region for 10 to 15 minutes, either via an ice pack or by simply wrapping ice cubes in a towel to avoid burning yourself.
-On the other side of this technique, try soaking your arm in warm water as this may prove to be an even more beneficial method, relaxing your muscles with the heat while promoting a stronger blood flow.
+After your workout or even at any sign of pain, you might find some relief by applying cold to the bothered region for 10 to 15 minutes, either via an ice pack or by merely wrapping ice cubes in a towel to avoid burning yourself.
+On the other side of this technique, try soaking your arm in warm water as this may prove to be an even more beneficial method, relaxing your muscles with the heat while promoting more substantial blood flow.
 Experiment with both sides of the temperature scale and see which one provides the maximum relief for you.

-Finally, if the pain becomes unbearable, you could look towards painkillers to ward off the agony and help you achieve some easier rest.
-However, if you are going down this route, it is essential that you stop all weightlifting immediately, as these physical sensations are warning signs, and by turning them off, you may risk further trauma.
-Rather use any medication in conjunction with your rest periods, and always read the label, meticulously following the instructions for your own safety.
+Finally, if the pain becomes unbearable, you could look towards painkillers to ward off the agony and help you achieve some more comfortable rest.
+However, if you are going down this route, you must stop all weightlifting immediately, as these physical sensations are warning signs, and by turning them off, you may risk further trauma.
+Instead, use any medication in conjunction with your rest periods, and always read the label, meticulously following the instructions for your safety.
 Furthermore, if your symptoms do not improve within 2 to 4 weeks, go back to your doctor and re-examine your options.

 If you quote information from this page in your work, then the reference for this page is: